 EC is one of the variables, along with temperature, dissolved oxygen and pH measured by probes used characterize the vertical or limnological profiles of lakes, such as those obtained for Sandy Lake in Oct of 2017.

-One feature of the Sandy Lake profiles that raises some concern is an elevated EC or salt content in the deeper layers of the lake (the “hypolimnion”).
+One feature of the Sandy Lake profiles that raises concern but was not identified in the AECOM 2014 Report* is an elevated EC or salt content in the deeper layers of the lake (the “hypolimnion”).
 Sandy Lake is a “dimictic” lake meaning that it normally turns over (mixes from the top to the bottom), twice a year.
 In late spring into summer, the deeper parts of the lake become “thermally stratified” – as water warms it becomes lighter and stays on top of the lake, leaving the heavier cold water at the bottom, with a “thermocline” – a narrow band in which the temperature changes sharply from warm to cold – in between.
 The deep, cool layer is called the hypolimnion.

 This is a desirable feature because the deeper, cooler waters provide a summer refuge for cool water fish, especially salmon and trout.
 Oxygenation of the hypolimnion is reduced over time, but then as the lake cools in the fall it becomes “isothermal” (the same temperature and same density from top to bottom), and a good wind will cause it to mix from top to bottom, re-oxygenating the deep layers.